paulknysh/blackbox/README.md

-# blackbox: A procedure for parallel optimization of expensive black-box functions
+# blackbox: A Python module for parallel optimization of expensive black-box functions

 ## What is this?

 Let's say you are an engineer/scientist who works with numerical simulations.
-Oftentimes you need to find optimal parameters of a given design or model.
-If you can construct a simple Python function, that takes a set of input values, performs simulation, and outputs some scalar measure of cost/error, then the problem becomes a mathematical optimization, and therefore can and should be solved automatically.
+Oftentimes you need to find optimal parameters of a given design/model.
+If you can construct a simple Python function, that takes a set of trial parameters, performs simulation, and outputs some scalar measure (of how good your design/model is), then the problem becomes a mathematical optimization, that can and should be automated.
 However, a corresponding function has no analytical expression (black-box) and is usually computationally expensive, which makes it challenging to deal with for common methods.

-**blackbox** is a minimalistic and easy-to-use Python module that allows to efficiently search for a global optimum of an expensive black-box function.
-It works based on a given number of function calls and simply makes an efficient use of them (whether it's 10 function calls or 100) to find a reasonable solution.
-It is able to scale on multicore CPUs by performing several function evaluations in parallel, which results in a speedup equal to a number of cores available.
+**blackbox** is a minimalistic and easy-to-use Python module that efficiently searches for a global optimum of an expensive black-box function.
+It works based on a given (often limited) number of function calls and makes an efficient use of them (whether it's 10 function calls or 100) to find the best solution it can.
+It scales on multicore CPUs by performing several function evaluations in parallel, which results in a speedup equal to a number of cores available.

 Code is multidimensional and currently handles only box-constrained search regions - each variable has its own independent range.
 A mathematical method behind the code is described in this [**arXiv note**](http://arxiv.org/pdf/1605.00998.pdf).

 ## How do I represent my objective function?

-It simply needs to be a Python function.
-An external numerical package can be easily accessed:
+It simply needs to be wrapped into a Python function.
+An external numerical package can be accessed using system call:
 ```python
 def fun(par):